open-ch/pyrene/FAQ.md

 The process of transpilation is hand over to webpack.
 In the webpack configuration, you can see that the webpack loader `babel-loader` is responsible for that process.

-## <a name="why-does-pyrene-compile-ts-with-bazel"></a>Why does Pyrene compile TypeScript with Bazel ?
+## <a name="why-does-pyrene-compile-ts-with-babel"></a>Why does Pyrene compile TypeScript with Babel ?
-The reason why we compile the TypeScript code through Babel, is that we need to access the parser during the compilation process for converting the typing of props' component done in TypeScript into a PropTypes object in JavaScript.
+The reason why we compile the TypeScript code through Babel, is that we need to access the parser during the compilation process for converting the typing of props' component done in TypeScript into a `PropTypes` object in JavaScript.
 See [here](#proptypes-generation).

 ## Why do we need TypeScript as dev dependency ?